alloppi/git_test2/README.md

 A distributed version control system means that different users maintain their own repositories of a project, instead of working from one central repository.
 Users have full file tracking abilities and the project’s complete version history without needing access to a central server or network.

 ## Three Sections of a Git Project
-1. Git directory: (YOUR-PROJECT-PATH/.git/) is where Git stores everything it needs to accurately track the project.
+1. Git directory or : (YOUR-PROJECT-PATH/.git/) is where Git stores everything it needs to accurately track the project.
 This includes metadata and an object database which includes compressed versions of the project files.
 2. Working directory: Pulls the project’s files from the Git directory’s object database and makes local changes to a project.
 3. Staging area: Cache file that stores information about what will go into your next commit.
 A commit is when you tell Git to save these staged changes.
 Git takes a snapshot of the files as they are and permanently stores that snapshot in the Git directory.